 B.F.A.
 Senior Thesis Exhibition

-The Kent State University School of Art 2018 BFA Senior Thesis Exhibition will take place over two weeks in the Center for Visual Arts, April 16-27, 2018.
+The Kent State University School of Art BFA Senior Thesis Exhibition takes place over two weeks in the Center for Visual Arts in the spring.
 The opening reception(s) are TBD, in which the entire faculty, university, and local art community will be invited to attend.
 All participating students will have an individual postcard made for them and be part of the opening reception.